 Units of Study

 During the Global Executive MBA, participants submit assessment tasks for each unit of study in the program, ranging from multimedia presentations to reflective essays that capture the key messages of the unit of study.
-In the three offshore locations, participants are assessed on team projects, which are presented to their host companies.
-The contribution of participants to seminars and scheduled events, also forms part of the course assessment.
+In the three offshore locations, participants are assessed on team projects, which are presented to their host organisations.

 Executive MBA Online Primers (EMBA6000)

-You'll undertake a series of primers, covering the baseline knowledge areas of financial statements, microeconomics, statistics and Excel spreadsheets.
+You'll undertake a series of primers, covering the baseline knowledge areas of financial statements, microeconomics, marketing, operations management and Excel spreadsheets.
 As part of the program you will access one of the world's leading distance learning systems developed for these areas and designed to refresh prior learning.
 You will be tested, instructed, and then re-tested at your own pace to determine any knowledge gaps, ensuring a similar level of expertise among the cohort.
-The online primers will be available from January with a completion date of the start of EMBA6003 Integrated Management in May.
+The online primers will be available from January with a completion date of the start of EMBA6004 Thriving in New Markets in September.

 Executive MBA Report (EMBA6001)